← All Canada guides

 What to expect when getting started with Servadra

 Most service companies should start by identifying the services and markets that matter most commercially, then building pages around those target keywords first.
 That approach usually beats trying to rank for everything at once.
 Servadra structures this work through three packages.
-Starter at £399 per month includes 4 SEO pages per month, 15 keywords tracked, and 1 market.
-Growth at £649 per month includes 10 SEO pages per month, 35 keywords tracked, and up to 3 markets.
-Authority at £1,099 per month includes 25 SEO pages per month, 70+ keywords tracked, and multi-market coverage.
-There is a minimum 3-month commitment.
-Servadra does not guarantee rankings, but it does guarantee the process, page output, and monthly reporting so you can see steady SEO progress.
+Servadra's Managed SEO Service offers several package tiers sized to how many pages, keywords and markets a business needs to cover, each with a minimum 3-month commitment.
+Visit the Managed SEO Service page for current package details and pricing.